telerik/winforms-docs/controls/menus/menu/structure.md

 ---
 title: Structure
-page_title: Structure | RadMenu
+page_title: Structure - WinForms Menu Control
-description: RadMenu enables you to integrate attractive and flexible menus on Forms within your Windows applications.
+description: Get familiar with the inner structure and organization of the elements which build the WinForms Menu.
 slug: winforms/menus/menu/structure
 tags: menu
 published: True